ivanDonadello/semantic-PASCAL-Part/README.md

 # semantic-PASCAL-Part
 This is a curated semantic version of the PASCAL-Part dataset for part-based object detection.
-Objects are concepts in the provided ontology and are aligned with the synsets of WordNet.
+Objects are concepts in the provided ontology and are aligned with the synsets of [WordNet](https://wordnet.princeton.edu/) and with the concepts of [Yago](https://yago-knowledge.org/) where possible.

-One such a dataset is the PASCAL-P ART dataset
-[5].
-Image segments of this dataset are labelled with classes of animals, vehicles, indoor objects and their parts.
-However, labels for parts in PASCAL-P ART are very specific, e.g., “left lower leg” and “right hand”.
-Since we are not interested in such a fine-grained dis- tinction, we merged the segments of the images that refers to the same part in a unique segment, e.g. two segments labelled with “left lower leg” and “left front leg” of the same leg have been merged in a seg- ment labelled with “leg”.
+[PASCAL-Part dataset](https://www.cs.stanford.edu/~roozbeh/pascal-parts/pascal-parts.html) contains objects labelled with classes of animals, vehicles, indoor objects and their parts.
+However, labels for parts are very specific, e.g., “left lower leg” and “right hand” and in many applications of semantic image interpretation such a fine-grained distinction is not necessary.
+Therefore, we merged the segments of the images that refers to the same part in a unique segment, e.g. two segments labelled with “left lower leg” and “left front leg” of the same leg have been merged in a segment labelled with “leg”.
+Then, we converted the segments into bounding boxes.

+We also provide a semantics to the labels of objects by aligning them with a corresponding synset of WordNet and a corresponding concept of Yago if possible.

 ## The PASCAL-Part Ontology
+The ontologies can be browsed with many Semantic Web tools such as:

+- [Protégé](https://protege.stanford.edu/): a graphical tool for ongology modelling;
+- [OWLAPI](http://owlapi.sourceforge.net/): Java API for manipulating OWL ontologies;
+- [rdflib](https://rdflib.readthedocs.io/en/stable/): Python API for working wwith the RDF format.
+- RDF stores: databases for storing and semantically retrieve RDF triples.
+See [here](https://www.w3.org/wiki/LargeTripleStores) for some examples.

 ## Structure of the semantic PASCAL-Part Dataset folder
-Download the data here and unzip the semantic PASCAL-Part Dataset:
+Download the data [here]() and unzip the semantic PASCAL-Part Dataset:

 - `semanticPascalPart`: it contains the refined images and annotations (e.g., small specific parts are merged into bigger parts) of the PASCAL-Part dataset in Pascal-voc style.
     - `Annotations_set`: the test set annotations in `.xml` format.
 For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
     - `Annotations_trainval`: the train and validation set annotations in `.xml` format.
 For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
     - `JPEGImages_test`: the test set images in `.jpg` format.
     - `JPEGImages_trainval`: the train and validation set images in `.jpg` format.
-    - `test.txt`: the image filenames in the test set.
+    - `test.txt`: the 2416 image filenames in the test set.
-    - `trainval.txt`: the image filenames in the train and validation set.
+    - `trainval.txt`: the 7687 image filenames in the train and validation set.

 ## Provided code
 We provide the code for parsing the dataset.
-The ontologies can be browsed with many Semantic Web tools such as:
-- Protege: a graphical tool for ongology modelling;
-- OWLAPI: Java API for OWL;
-- rdflib: Python API for rdf
-- rdf store: